 - · You have a palliative patient on the bed who is in a lot of pain and unable to stay lying still for long, the post FSD is out of tolerance by 0.5cm what would you do?

 If you have an interview coming up in the NHS you should find the bank of competency and value based interview questions very useful.
 Be careful not to be over prepared as it’s important to prepare flexibly so that you can adapt your experience and answers to different questions.
-If you need more help, we provide both preparation and mock interview coaching sessions.
+Maximise your opportunity and success, we provide both preparation and mock interview coaching sessions.